url-kaist/dynaVINS/README.md

 + `hypodiff_dist`

-    The distance threshold for grouping constraints into hypothesis.
-(Section.
-IV-B)
+    The distance threshold for grouping constraints into the hypothesis.
+(Section IV-B)

 + `hypodiff_yaw`

-     The angle threshold for grouping constraints into hypothesis.
-(Section.
-IV-B)
+     The angle threshold for grouping constraints into the hypothesis.
+(Section IV-B)

 + `hypo_regularization`

     The Lambda value of regularization term in loop closure module.
-(Section.
-IV-C)
+(Section IV-C)

 + `hypo_alternating_converge`

-    The threshold for checking the convergence of the alternating optimization in loop closure module.
+    The threshold for checking the convergence of the alternating optimization in the loop closure module.

 [wikilink1]: https://github.com/url-kaist/dynaVINS/wiki/About-Parameters
 [wikilink2]: https://github.com/url-kaist/dynaVINS/wiki/Time-cost-comparison